-Choose which diet you are going to use and follow it strictly for 3 weeks.
+Choose which diet you are going to follow and follow it strictly for 3 weeks.
 It is useful to try some meal bars and meal replacement milkshakes and soups leading up to the preop diet so that you can see which diet you prefer.

-You can follow a different option for each week if you wish.
+You can follow a different option for each week of the diet if you wish.